 With over 250 award-winning writers, artists, filmmakers and contributing editors from Southern California and nationwide, the Los Angeles Review of Books is in the vanguard of new media organizations delivering the best that is being and has been thought and written.
 LARB is well-known for publishing writers and essays that create and impact public debate on everything from politics and government to the arts, entertainment, lifestyle, sports, religion, culture and foreign affairs.
 Year-round, we work with reporters and producers who cover these and many other beat topics, assisting them with research for their stories, and making our experienced media spokespeople available for interviews and commentary, whether on television, radio, in print or online.

-We invite you to explore our Press Center for information on how to contact us to set up an interview with one of our writers or editors, our press release archive, backgrounders on our media spokespeople and more.
+We invite you to explore our Press Center for information on how to contact us to set up an interview with any of our writers.

 1614 S. Central Avenue